 Structural liquidity risk is managed based on considerations of the Bank's long-term liquidity mismatch.
-The management of this risk aims to ensure that the Bank does not build up an inexpediently large future funding requirement.
-Determining the structural liquidity is important when the Bank plans its funding activities and pricing.
+The management of this risk aims to ensure that Bank AlBilad does not build up an inexpediently large future funding requirement.
+Determining the structural liquidity is important when the Bank plans its funding activities and when pricing intra-Group transactions.

 The Bank manages the structural liquidity risk on the basis of a gap report.
 The gap report is based on a breakdown of the Bank's assets, liabilities and off-balance sheet items by maturity.
-For that purpose, the Bank uses the contractually fixed maturity dates for each product.
+For that purpose, the Group uses the contractually fixed maturity dates for each product.

-As part of the management of the Bank's structural liquidity risk, the liquidity position in the gap report is divided into a number of variables such as foreign exchange, product, business area and organizational units.
-These reports reflect, among other things, that the Bank has a structural liquidity surplus dominated in local currency.
+As part of the management of the Bank's structural liquidity risk, the liquidity position in the gap report is divided into a number of variables such as foreign exchange, product, business area and organisational unit.
+These reports reflect, among other things, that the Bank has a structural liquidity surplus in Saudi Arabian Riyals by ways of surplus deposits as well as a structural funding requirement in foreign currencies.

-Liquidity Scenario Analysis
+Scenario Analysis

 Bank AlBilad conducts stress tests to measure the Bank's immediate liquidity risk and to ensure that the Bank has a certain response time if a crisis occurs.
 The stress tests estimate the structural liquidity risk in various scenarios.

-The scenario analyses involve bank specific crises and general market crises.
+The scenario analyses involve both Bank AlBilad -specific crises and general market crises.

-The Bank monitors the diversification of products, currencies, maturities and counterparties of the funding sources to ensure that the Bank has a funding base that will protect the Bank to the greatest possible extent if markets come under pressure.
+The Bank monitors the diversification of products, currencies, maturities and counterparties of the funding sources to ensure that the Group has a funding base that will protect the Bank to the greatest possible extent if markets come under pressure.